golang-leipzig/golang-leipzig.github.io/content/posts/second-meetup-invitation.md

   have seen before - how to implement your own reader and some examples of useful (sometimes strange) implementations from existing projects

-Please bring your own code, projects, ideas, Go and Cloud Native questions and let's discuss them.
+Please bring your own code, projects, ideas, Go and Cloud-Native questions and let's discuss them.
 See you there.